jemferraz/Brazilwasstolen_analysis/README.md

 # Analysis of the `BrazilWasStolen` main claim

-It was published by an Argentine individual in the website [BraziWasStolen.com](https://brazilwasstolen.com/en) a 76 page document with an analysis of the 2022 Brazilian Election for Presidency.
-The main claim in this document is that there is an anomalous difference in the proportion of votes for candidate 13 in the electronic ballot models manufactured prior to 2020 (old models: UE2015, UE2013, etc.) than on those manufactured in the 2020 model (UE2020).
+It was published by an Argentine in the website [BraziWasStolen.com](https://brazilwasstolen.com/en) a 76 page document with an analysis of the 2022 Brazilian Election for Presidency.
+The main claim in this document is that there is an anomalous difference in the proportion of votes for candidate 13 in the electronic voting machines manufactured prior to 2020 (old models: UE2015, UE2013, etc.) than on those manufactured in 2020 (model: UE2020).

+Why test the results in the 2020 model against those in the old models?
+Brazil uses a [direct-recording electronic voting machine]( https://en.wikipedia.org/wiki/DRE_voting_machine) without any print so as to allow the voter  to verify its vote.
+Since it is not possible to perform an ex-post audit of the votes, by comparing the result of the prints with the recorded ones, one has to rely on ex-ante auditing of the machines.
+However, according to the Argentinian website, only the 2020 model had auding reports available; the reports for the old models seemed to be missing.

-The objective of this work is to check this claim by means of a formal statistical test.
+The objective of this work is to check the main claim mentioned above by means of a formal statistical test.
 In the next section we present the data that was used.
-Next, we explain the statistical procedure, and the corresponding results for different levels of aggregation of the electronic ballot machines.
+Next, we explain the statistical procedure, and the corresponding results for different levels of aggregation of the electronic voting machines.
 In the last section we present our conclusions.

 ## Data